 Like the other Daniels stories listed above, this one is notable for breaking the mold.
-In The Eyes Of The Blind, the villains are in possession of a machine which shines a highly bright light that causes blindness.
-Of course, such a weapon fits right in with a main protagonist character who was blind for months and now only pretends to be so in his civilian identity.
+In The Eyes Of The Blind, the villains are in possession of a machine which shines a bright light that causes blindness.
+Of course, such a weapon fits right in with a primary protagonist who was blind for months and now only pretends to be so in his civilian identity.

 Beyond that, at some point the Bat becomes incapacitated (guess how?).
-So Anthony Quinn is forced to step aside while his entourage continues the fight on their own.
+So Anthony Quinn is forced to step aside while his companions continue the fight.
 The added exposure to Silk, Carol and Butch is a nice treat.

 There is one odd aspect to this story; The Black Bat teaches himself to use a whip as a weapon.
 It seems a little...random...It takes nothing away from the story, mind you.
 If anything it introduces a new element with potential.
 It just feels a bit thrown in.

 At the moment, only Altus Press has reprinted the story in the sixth volume of its Black Bat Omnibus series.